svlentink/www/hugo/blog.lent.ink/content/post/documentation.md

+---
-# Good programmers are irreplaceable, bad are indispensable
+title: "Good programmers are irreplaceable, bad are indispensable"
+date: "2015-11-18"
+draft: false
+tags: ["philosophy"]
+---

 This article walks through an important aspect of code maintenance; responsibility.
 Who is responsible for the code quality, the programmer, the supervisor?